DStrix66/david-scholtz.github.io/README.md

 <em>9 June to 1 September 2023</em>

 Waze is a community driven navigation app that helps millions of users get to where they’re going through real-time road alerts and an up-to-the-moment map.
 High app user retention rates indicate satisfied users who repeatedly use the Waze app over time.
-This project develops a churn prediction model to help improve user retention, prevent churn, and grow Waze’s business.
+This project aimed to develop a churn prediction model to help improve user retention, prevent churn, and grow Waze’s business.

 This was a five-stage project, in which I was involved from the second stage.